 Click here for more information on Holy Communion, the Sacrament of the Altar, from Martin Luther's Small Catechism, a small book he wrote, in part, to help parents and all Christians summarize the Bible's teaching on Holy Communion.

-Contact us (click here) to request a free booklet on Holy Communion.
+Contact us (click here) to request a booklet on Holy Communion.